Analytic thermal bootstrap meets holography: Black hole background

-\paragraph{Correlators in the presence of a black hole.} We consider, as before, a free massive scalar field in the bulk, described by the action \eqref{eq:gravityaction}, with the difference that the spatial integral is now over the spatial sphere.
+We consider, as before, a free massive scalar field in the bulk, described by the action \eqref{eq:gravityaction}, with the difference that the spatial integral is now over the spatial sphere.
 The black hole background corresponding to a spherical horizon can be written as

 where $\text{d}\Omega_{d-1}^2$ is the metric on the $(d-1)$-dimensional sphere.
 The asymptotic AdS boundary conditions again constrain the functions $f(z)$ and $h(z)$ as

 In~\cite{Fitzpatrick:2019zqz} it was shown that conformal invariance on the boundary requires $f_0 = h_0$ as for the black brane.